asdf-format/asdf/docs/asdf/developer_overview.rst

 defining a walker "callback" function (defined within that function as to pick up the af object intrinsically).
-The function then passes the callback walker to treeutil.walk_and_modify() where the tree will be traversed recursively applying the tag code associated with the tag to the more primative tree representation replacing such nodes with Python objects.
-The tree travsersal starts from the top, but the objects are created from the bottom up due to  recursion.
+The function then passes the callback walker to treeutil.walk_and_modify() where the tree will be traversed recursively applying the tag code associated with the tag to the more primitive tree representation replacing such nodes with Python objects.
+The tree traversal starts from the top, but the objects are created from the bottom up due to recursion.

-The result is what af.tree is set to, after doing another tree travseral looking for special type hooks for each node.
-It isn't cleaf if there is yet any use of that feature.
+The result is what af.tree is set to, after doing another tree traversal looking for special type hooks for each node.
+It isn't clear if there is yet any use of that feature.

 Not quite that simple